 Everyone knows that the juicy, golden-brown bird and mouthwatering spread of sides are the main events on Turkey Day, but the meal itself only takes so long, and when things get slow and there’s a lull in the festivities, it’s easy for some drama to start.
 For this reason, it’s a good idea to have some activities planned in your back pocket, just in case someone wants to bring up some old family issues or start discussing politics.
 And we’ve got you covered—just pick from our roundup of family-friendly Thanksgiving activities and you can rest assured that the festivities will go off without a hitch.
-From evergreen classics such as telephone or flag football to more seasonally appropriate games such as pumpkin tic tac toe and Thanksgiving bean bag toss, there’s something for everyone to partake in.
+From evergreen classics like telephone and flag football to more seasonally appropriate games such as pumpkin tic tac toe, Thanksgiving bean bag toss and ice-breaking family trivia, there’s something for everyone to partake in.

 Another beloved party game gets a Turkey Day twist.
 Kids and grown-ups alike will enjoy big laughs while watching one another fumble about blindfolded.
 Missed the mark?
 You’re just keeping the good times rolling.
 You could opt for a DIY version of this Thanksgiving game, but you probably have enough on your plate.
 Get the holiday party started with this game kit instead—you deserve the break.

-Not only is this a fun craft to keep small hands occupied (grown-ups will have to help out with the hot glue gun), but it also makes an adorable centerpiece for the kids table.
+Not only is this a fun craft to keep small hands occupied (grown-ups will have to help out with the hot glue gun), but it also makes an adorable centerpiece for the kids table, so it’s one of the more useful Thanksgiving activities if you’re hosting.
 Just don’t be surprised if they want to rip the bird open after dinner to see all the confetti inside.

 You know it as the game you frantically initiate every time you’re in the car and your child suddenly realizes he’s confined to his car seat.
 Well, it turns out this classic is just as effective a diversion in other contexts.
 This ‘I Spy’ printable, which boasts a fall harvest theme that’s oh-so fitting for the Thanksgiving holiday, is guaranteed to keep kids occupied.